 The real-time TRIMP/min metric shows a sliding window of the previous 60 seconds’ TRIMP accumulation.
 This means you can see each player’s current load situation and their response to session intensity at any given point.
 In effect, real-time TRIMP/min shows the ‘pace’ of an ongoing section of practice.

 TRIMP/min is already available to Firstbeat Sports users via the Dashboard and Data Export during post analysis.
-Firstbeat Sports Sensor and Live app now make it possible to track TRIMP/min in real time.
+Firstbeat Sports app and Sensor now make it possible to track TRIMP/min in real time.

 This means coaches can quickly and easily see if a session – or particular section of the session – is having the expected physiological impact on an individual player or team as a whole.
 Accessing this data has wide-ranging uses, such as: